pnywise/PNYwise/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 I am a Backend Developer with a passion for crafting robust and scalable solutions.
-With over 2 years of hands-on experience in backend development, I excel in environments that challenge innovation and problem-solving.
+With around 3 years of hands-on experience in backend development, I excel in environments that challenge innovation and problem-solving.
 I am dedicated to staying abreast of the latest technologies and best practices in the field.
 Collaborative by nature, I thrive in multidisciplinary teams, contributing technical expertise while continuously learning.
-At present, I’m on track for learning more about XMPP, Microservice-Based Architecture, and Pub-Sub Architecture.
+At present, I’m on track to learn more about XMPP, Microservice-Based Architecture, and Pub-Sub Architecture.

 ### 🛠 &nbsp;Tech Stack